-They’re implementing powerful inventory management software to keep track of donations and give them complete inventory visibility of everything they have available to sell – online and in the brick and mortar store.
+Implementing powerful inventory management software for thrift stores helps them to keep track of donations and gives them complete visibility of everything they have available to sell – online and in the brick and mortar store.

 Online offline POS systems capture all sales data and have it instantly visible at head office and provide a consistent customer experience. iPad POS systems enable better customer service, with checkout anywhere in store, and low touch options such as curbside pickup for online purchases.

 Many thrift stores are embracing digital commerce and offering shoppers the option of online purchases.
 Loyalty programs help them tie together the customer data from online and brick and mortar to give them insights about preferences and shopping patterns, which they then use to develop personalised smart marketing.